 Why You Need a Blog Niche

-You may be wondering, “Can’t I just write about whatever I want?”
+You may wonder, “Can’t I just write about whatever I want?”

-If your goal is to make money with your blog, you need to choose a blog niche.
+If you want to make money with your blog, you need to choose a blog niche.
 If it’s strictly personal and you don’t care about growing an audience or profitability, by all means, write about whatever you want.